RavisriVK/Numerical-Methods/README.md

 # Numerical-Methods
+Distribution
-To generate random numbers for a given distribution and find their histogram
+  To generate random numbers for a given distribution and find their histogram This code is to generate probability distributions- Gaussian, Lorentz, Rayleigh, and Poisson- and plot them using gnuplpt